spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/availability/managing-products-availability.md

 Each product has its own stock and availability value if to buy separately.
 But in case of a bundle, the availability is calculated based on each item's availability, taking into account their **quantity in the bundle**.

-Even if each item is available on its own, but the availability does not meet the minimum quantity for a bundle (e.g., there are only two glass screen protectors, but the bundle goes with three), then all bundle is **unavailable**.
+Even if each item is available on its own, but the availability does not meet the minimum quantity for a bundle (for example, there are only two glass screen protectors, but the bundle goes with three), then all bundle is **unavailable**.